In the Beginning – There Was Gabagool

 And Now We Wait…

-The coppa stay in this state for 2 days – flipping halfway through the process while redistributing the cure between flips.
-Once they have been through the first cure, they’ll be rinsed and encased in beef bung with more herbs to dry over the course of 2-4 weeks while they lose about 30% of their weight.
-I’ll post updates here as I continue the dry cure process for these two coppa so you can see the result.
+The coppa stay refrigerated in this state for 2 days (1 day for each kilo of meat) – flipping halfway through the process while redistributing the cure between flips.
+Once they have been through the first cure, they’ll be rinsed and encased in beef bung with more herbs to dry for at least 4 weeks up to 12 months while they lose 30-40% of their weight.
+Drying time will vary based on many factors including the fat and water content of the pork as well as ambient temperature and humidity in your room or chamber.

 To read part two of this story on curing coppa please click here.